Sanofi wins first dengue vaccine market approval in Mexico

 Charmeil said Mexican regulators had given their green light based on results from a clinical development program involving over 40,000 people from 15 countries of different ages, geographic and epidemiological settings as well as of varied ethnic and socio-economic backgrounds.

-Leroy said the vaccine reduced the risk of hospitalization by 80 percent and lowered the possibility of developing the severest, hemorrhagic form of the disease by 93 percent.
+Leroy said the vaccine reduced the risk of hospitalisation by 80 percent and lowered the possibility of developing the severest, hemorrhagic form of the disease by 93 percent.

 Previous results showed the vaccine had recorded low protection levels against the serotype 2 form and shown poor performance with young children.